Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Capacity regions characterization based on temperature overload

-yielding that $\IT^{(LB)}\ge\IC^*$. \end{proof} Proposition~\ref{pr: LB} states that the capacity region based on the lower bound on the temperature decay rate, while being more conservative than the actual temperature-based capacity region, is less conservative than the current-based capacity constraint.
-Therefore, employing $\mathcal{\tilde{R}}^{(t,\tau,LB)}_{\eps,p}$ rather than $\mathcal{\tilde{R}}^{(c)}_{\eps,p}$ allows for larger power injections values (i.e., less curtailment) while still being within the (harder to compute) capacity region based on temperature overload.
-Finally, we note that the inner bound satisfies the following convexity property. \begin{lemma} $\mathcal{\tilde{R}}^{(t,\tau,LB)}_{\eps,p}$ is convex in the deterministic power injections vector $\mu_D$. \end{lemma} The proof goes along the same lines of the proofs of Lemmas \ref{lm: convex current} and \ref{lm: convex temperature}.
+The following proposition states that the capacity region based on the lower bound, while being an inner approximation of the actual temperature-based region, is less conservative than the current-based capacity constraint. \begin{proposition} $\IC^*\le\IT^{(LB)}\le\IT^*$ and $\Rcur\subseteq\Rlb \subseteq \Rtemp$ for all $\tau\ge0$. \end{proposition} As a consequence, using $\Rlb$ over $\Rcur$ allows for larger power injections values (i.e., less curtailment), while still bounding the probability of a temperature overload and without additional computational burden.
+Finally, we note that the inner bound satisfies the following convexity property. \begin{lemma} $\Rlb$ is convex in the deterministic power injections vector $\mu_D$. \end{lemma} The proof goes along the same lines of the proofs of Lemmas \ref{lm: convex current} and \ref{lm: convex temperature} and is therefore omitted.